antialias/mimic-webpack/readme.md

 ```

 ## current limitations
 * Loaders must be specified in the webpack config.
-Loaders specified on the path will not work
+Loaders specified on the require path will not work
 * `install` and `uninstall` can only be run once per instance.